-All important Buddhist, Hindu, Muslim, Christian and national festivals are celebrated- up to 72 in all, including Sundays.
+All-important Buddhist, Hindu, Muslim, Christian and national festivals are celebrated in Sri Lanka- up to 72 in all, including Sundays.
 Sri Lankan’s have the right balance in life to work and play.

 Every full moon -Poya day- is a Buddhist holiday.
 Public places of entertainment and most shops are closed.
 Some supermarkets remain open but will not sell red meat or alcohol.
 Hotels will often refuse to serve alcohol.

 Esala Perahera in July/August in Kandy.
 The most important festival of the year extending over 10 days, climaxing on the Nikini full moon.
 This great procession – elephants extravagantly decorated, Kandyan dancers, fire walkers, spinning plates- honours the Sacred Tooth Relic of Kandy.
 The best parades are during the final 3 days.
 The crowds can be huge and queueing will start during the day for evening events which might frustrate young children and impatient travellers alike.

 Duruthu Perahera held on Poya day in January.
 This festival in Colombo celebrates Buddha’s first visit to Sri Lanka.
 Galle Face Hotel is brilliantly located to catch the festival and for a spot of shopping.

 Dalada Perahera held on December 4 in Bentota.
 In memory of the Arapant Maha Kaypa whose Tooth relic is enshrined at the ancient Galapatha Rajamaha temple in Bentota.
 As a popular tourist resort, the festival attracts large crowds and a 4mile parade that equals Esala’s show but just for one night.
 You will see more, as the parade meanders through the town and villages from 7pm to 2-3am.
 You will get an excellent view from Club Villa.